MakeSchool-Tutorials/Environment-Setup/P02-Organization-Productivity/content.md

 It won't matter how well you have things organized if they are the wrong things!

 Check out this LifeHacker article, [Productivity 101: A Primer to the Getting Things Done (GTD) Philosophy](https://lifehacker.com/productivity-101-a-primer-to-the-getting-things-done-1551880955) for a quick overview of the popular GTD method.
-(If you don't already have access to a copy of the GTD book there are copies available to read at Make School.)
+(If you'd like to read the full book but can not access it, there are copies available to read at Make School.)

 As the GTD method acknowledges, there are countless ways to track todos, but unless you want to go insane, you need to **pick just one**.